lgreco/DataStructures/LabSessions/The CTA/src/readme.md

 ## Lab work

 In this lab session we'll explore the interplay between a superclass and the classes that extend it (Ch.
 9 in BJP).

+We'll start with the user of he [super()](https://docs.oracle.com/javase/tutorial/java/IandI/super.html) keyword.

+Then we'll move to the obfuscation that Java causes when we privatize -- as we should -- the fields in each class.
+Thankfully, IDEs like IntelliJ come to the rescue.
+Try Alt-Ins on your Windows keyboard or Command-N on your Mac for some magical code writing.